-Explore the best trails near Vernal with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Vernal with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This was a great hike, although the location is pretty remote.
 Dirt road leading to location has several miles of heavy switchbacks at a 10% grade, but it is passable with a passenger car.
 On a Friday hike, we saw very few people north of Ely, but two large groups south of the falls.
 Fishermen came later in the day, but overall the trail was not crowded but there was some traffic.

 We started at the fish hatchery, and our hike included the side trail to the petroglyphs and two visits to Ely Falls (aka Butt Dam Falls).
 The majority of the hike is shady, although south of Ely you will hit some wide open spots.

 Jones Hole stream is from a spring, and is crystal clear.
 The stream is very scenic, and the cliffs rising on each side provide some good photo opportunities.
 We saw a variety of birds, small mammals, and a couple small snakes, but no sheep or bears.